CIA's relationship with the United States Congress

 There have been various arrangements to handle the Central Intelligence Agency's relationship with the United States Congress.

 The formal liaison began some time before the 1960s, with a single position named the 'legislative liaison'.
 This later became the 'legislative counsel'.
 In the 1960s, an actual office was created for this purpose - the Office of Legislative Counsel.

 In the 1970s, the Central Intelligence Agency (CIA) ramped up its congressional-liaison staff to deal with the large number of investigations coming from the Congress.
 It was the era of the Rockefeller Commission, the Church Committee, and the Pike Committee, all of which requested large amounts of information from the agency.

 In the 1980s, there were several reorganizations and renaming of the office.
 Near the end of the 1980s, the office was renamed the Office of Congressional Affairs and has kept that name, as of 2009.

-In the early 2000s (decade), the relationship became more intense, with debates about the Global war on terror and controversies surrounding it.
+In the early 2000s, the relationship became more intense, with debates about the Global war on terror and controversies surrounding it.
 For example, the CIA planned a secret program in 2001 but did not inform congress until much later.

 Timeline

-This time line is based on information found in Snider, The Agency and the Hill, Chapter 4 (available online, see below under 'sources').
-It lists the liaison, or the head of the liaison office, along with brief mentions of some significant events, reorganizations, and name changes.
+The following account is based on information found in Snider, The Agency and the Hill, Chapter 4 (available online; see below under 'External links').
+It covers the heads of the liaison office along with significant events, reorganizations, and name changes.